jean/collective.hostout/README.rst

   the host.

 ``python-version``
   The version of python to install during bootstrapping.
-(Mandatory.)

 ``hostos``
-  Over which platform specific bootstrap_python command is called.
-For instance if ``hostos=redhat``, bootstrap_python_redhat will be called to use "yum" to install python and other developer tools.
-This paramter is also used in hostout.cloud_ to pick which VM to create.
+  Determines which platform-specific ``bootstrap_python`` command is called.
+  For instance if ``hostos=redhat``, ``bootstrap_python_redhat`` will be called, which will cause ``yum`` to be used to install python and other developer tools.
+This parameter is also used in hostout.cloud_ to pick which VM to create.

 Users and logins
 ----------------

-The bootstrap_users command is called as part of the bootstrap process which is called if no buildout has already been bootstrapped on the remote server.
+The ``bootstrap_users`` command is called as part of the bootstrap process.
 This command will login using "user" (the user should have sudo rights) and create two additional users and a group which joins them.

 ``effective-user``
-  This user will own the buildouts var files.
-This allows the application to write to database files in the var directory but not be allowed to write to any other part of the buildout code.
+  This user will own the buildout's *var* files.
+This allows the application to write to database files in the ``var`` directory but not be allowed to write to any other part of the buildout code.

 ``buildout-user``
   The user which will own the buildout files.
 During bootstrap this user